I’ve recently had a few readers ask me about the potential

 were assigned to an honest Atkins Induction that allowed 20 grams of

-carbohydrate daily for 3 months, and then a 5-gram per day increase per week (as
+carbohydrate daily for 3 months.
+After 3 months, participants received a 5-gram per day increase, per week (exactly as

 During the first 6 months, the low-carb group had a greater